 Protests and Appeals

-Protests and appeals are permitted and will be processed in accordance with World Athletics Rule 8 of the Technical Rules or TR8.
+Protests and appeals are permitted and will be processed in accordance with World Athletics TR8.

-In the first instance, protests must be made orally to the Referee by the athlete himself/herself or by someone acting on his/her behalf or by an official representative of a team (World Athletics Rule 8 of the Technical Rules or TR8).
-Such person or team may protest only if they are competing in the same round of the event to which the protest (or subsequent appeal) relates.
+In the first instance, protests must be made orally to the Referee by the athlete himself/herself or by someone acting on his/her behalf or by an official representative of a team (World Athletics TR8).
+Such person or team may protest only if they are competing in the same race to which the protest (or subsequent appeal) relates.

-Where the appropriate Referee is not accessible or available, the protest should be made to him through the TIC.
+Where the appropriate Referee is not accessible or available, the protest should be made online through the virtual TIC.
 Protests concerning the result or conduct of an event shall be made within 30 minutes of the official announcement of the result of that event (posted on the TIC information board).